iv4xr-project/aplib/README.md

 `Aplib` views an agent system as a system consisting of an '_environment_' where one or more agents operate to influence this environment towards certain goals.
 This _environment_ can be another program, or some hardware, or a human user interacting through some interface.
 While some environment may be passive, completely controlled by the agents, some others may be autonomous and non-deterministic, which makes the task of controlling it indeed more challenging for the agents.

-`Aplib` allows **an agent to be programmed by specifying a goal that it has to solve, and a strategy to solve it**.
+`Aplib` allows **an agent to be programmed by specifying a goal that it has to solve, and a tactic to solve it**.
 There are 'combinators' (constructors) available to compose a complex goal from subgoals (or in other words, to break a complex goal into subgoals; providing a subgoal is comparable to providing a hint for the agent).
-A strategy can be composed declaratively, by specifying when different actions that make up the strategy can be executed, without having to specify the exact order in which these actions are to be executed.
-There are also combinators available to compose a complex strategy from simpler ones.
+A tactic can be composed declaratively, by specifying when different actions that make up the strategy can be executed, without having to specify the exact order in which these actions are to be executed.
+There are also combinators available to compose a complex tactic from simpler ones.

-`Aplib` is inspired by the popular [Belief Desire Intention](https://en.wikipedia.org/wiki/Belief%E2%80%93desire%E2%80%93intention_software_model) (BDI) model of agent programming (e.g. `aplib` agents have 'goals' and run so-called 'deliberation' cycles).
-However, we decide not to implement a BDI logic to favor simplicity and programmability.
-You will not lose expressiveness (Java aside, `aplib` is Turing complete).

 **Features:**

 * **Fluent interface** style of APIs.
-* Combinators for **high level goal and strategy programming**.
+* Combinators for **high level goal and tactical programming**.
 * **Subservient** agents (running on the same thread as `main`) as well as **autonomous** agents (running on their own threads).
 * **Multi agent**: programming multiple autonomous agents controlling the a shared environment and communicating through channels.
 * **Prolog binding**: allowing agents to do prolog-based reasoning.